CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Graph-Search_Algorithms/A-StarAndIterativeDeepeningDFS.md

 ***

-##A* Search
+## A* Search

-Important in AI because it is used in pathfinding and graph traversal
+Important in AI because it is used in path-finding and graph traversal

-Thus, it can solve pathfinding problems in games
+Thus, it can solve path-finding problems in games

 However, in practical travel-routing systems, it is generally outperformed by algorithms which can pre-process the graph to attain better performance (Dijkstra or BFS)

 It is similar to Dijkstra: A* achieves better time performance by using heuristics

-It uses a knowledge-puls-heurstic cose function of node x (usually denoted f(x)) to determine the order in which the search visits nodes in the tree.
+It uses a knowledge-plus-heuristic cos function of node x (usually denoted f(x)) to determine the order in which the search visits nodes in the tree.
 The cost function is a sum of the two functions:

 - g(x) the known distance from the starting node to the current node x